The 2011 Interagency Autism Coordinating Committee Strategic Plan for Autism Spectrum Disorder Research - January 18, 2011Skip Over Navigation Links

 - How might genetics and the environment interact to influence the occurrence of ASD?

-Taken together, rare genetic mutations, chromosomal abnormalities and sub-microscopic deletions and duplications of genetic material are involved in at least 10% of ASD cases, yet individually each abnormality is found in no more than about 1-2% of cases (Abrahams & Geschwind, 2008).
-Since common genetic variations confer only modest increase in risk, this suggests that the genetic factors in ASD may involve many different genes and interactions between genes and environment.
-Possible models include: many additional rare genetic mutations to be discovered; multiple common genetic variations each conferring a small increased risk; and, many forms of ASD with different genetic contributions, both common and rare in the population.
+Taken together, rare genetic mutations, chromosomal abnormalities, and sub-microscopic deletions and duplications of genetic material are involved in at least 10% of ASD cases, yet individually each abnormality is found in no more than about 1 to 2% of cases (Abrahams & Geschwind, 2008).
+Since common genetic variations confer only a modest increase in risk, this suggests that the genetic factors in ASD may involve many different genes and interactions between genes and environment.
+Possible models include: many additional rare genetic mutations to be discovered; multiple common genetic variations each conferring a small increased risk; and many forms of ASD with different genetic contributions, both common and rare, in the population.
 There is growing recognition that the same genetic contributions can lead to a wide variety of different phenotypes across individuals.
 As one good example, deletions and duplications in chromosomal region 16p11 have been associated with a broad range of phenotypes, including disorders outside the autism spectrum.
 The factors responsible for this variability in disease phenotypes remain to be defined.

-Progress in identifying environmental factors which increase autism risk has been made recently (Eskenazi et al., 2007; Palmer et al., 2006; Palmer, Blanchard, & Wood, 2009; Rauh et al., 2006; Roberts et al., 2007; Windham et al., 2006), although this area of research has received less scientific attention and far fewer research dollars than genetic risk factors.
-Environmental factors may be pertinent not only to brain development but also to chronic systemic features of at least some subgroups of ASD.
-An Institute of Medicine (IOM) workshop held in 2007 summarized what is known and what is needed in this field (Forum on Neuroscience and Nervous System Disorders, Institute of Medicine, 2008).
-Numerous epidemiological studies have found no relationship between ASD and vaccines containing the mercury based preservative, thimerosal (Immunization Safety Review Committee, 2004).
+Progress in identifying environmental factors that increase autism risk has been made recently (Eskenazi et al., 2007; Palmer et al., 2006; Palmer, Blanchard & Wood, 2009; Rauh et al., 2006; Roberts et al., 2007; Windham et al., 2006), although this area of research has received less scientific attention and far fewer research dollars than genetic risk factors.
+Environmental factors may be pertinent not only to brain development, but also to chronic systemic features of at least some subgroups of ASD.
+An Institute of Medicine (IOM) workshop held in 2007 summarized what is known and what is needed in this field (Forum on Neuroscience and Nervous System Disorders, Institute of Medicine, 2008 ).
+Numerous epidemiological studies have found no relationship between ASD and vaccines containing the mercury based preservative thimerosal (Immunization Safety Review Committee, 2004 ).
 These data, as well as subsequent research, indicate that the link between autism and vaccines is unsupported by the epidemiological research literature.
 However, the IOM report acknowledged that the existing population-based studies were limited in their ability to detect small susceptible subpopulations that could be more genetically vulnerable to environmental exposures.

 In addition, a number of other environmental factors are being explored through research because they are known or suspected to influence early development of the brain and nervous system.
-Recent studies suggest factors such as parental age, exposure to infections, toxins, and other biological agents may confer environmental risk.
-These findings require further investigation and testing, some of which is ongoing through the CADDRE Program, the Norwegian cohort study, the CHARGE study, the EARLI study, and the Children’s Centers for Environmental Health and Disease Prevention supported by NIEHS and the Environmental Protection Agency (EPA).
+Recent studies suggest that factors such as parental age and exposure to infections, toxins, and other biological agents may confer environmental risk.
+These findings require further investigation and testing, some of which is ongoing through the CDC's Centers for Autism and Developmental Disabilities Research and Epidemiology (CADDRE) and Study to Explore Early Development (SEED) programs, as well as through several NIH-funded studies, including the Norwegian Autism Birth Cohort (ABC) study, the Childhood Autism Risks from Genetics and the Environment (CHARGE) study, the Early Autism Risk Longitudinal Investigation (EARLI) study, and the Centers for Children's Environmental Health and Disease Prevention, which is supported collaboratively by the National Institute of Environmental Health Sciences (NIEHS) and the Environmental Protection Agency (EPA).

 For example, some researchers believe that it is important to study a large number of exposures, or classes of exposure, that are known to affect brain development.
 Others support more tightly focused studies of one exposure or a limited number of exposures, with greatest biologic plausibility for interacting with known or suspected biologic or genetic ASD risk factors.
 In addition, it is also important to design studies that assess environmental exposure during the most relevant exposure windows: pregnancy and early development.
 In doing this research, it will be important for the field to develop sound standards for identifying and claiming that environmental factors contribute to ASD, as it is for genetics.

 Research studies on risk factors can be pursued through several means.
 Smaller, focused studies are needed for hypothesis testing and to provide insight for replication studies.
 Similar to other health outcomes research for relatively rare conditions, case-control studies can be an effective first line of inquiry.
-The CHARGE and CADDRE (SEED) studies are good examples of this approach where environmental exposures and biological pathways, along with genetics, are being examined.
+The NIH-supported CHARGE and CDC-supported CADDRE/SEED studies are good examples of this approach, in which environmental exposures and biological pathways, along with genetics, are being examined.
 Other existing cohorts could also be identified and used for epigenomic as well as traditional genomic and environmental studies.

 To address public concerns regarding a possible vaccine/ASD link, it will be important for the IACC to continue to coordinate with the National Vaccine Advisory Committee (NVAC), a Federal advisory committee chartered to advise and make recommendations regarding the National Vaccine Program.